RTEdbg/RTOS_trace/FreeRTOS/RTOS_Error_Handling_and_Reporting.md

 ## Other Possibilities to Detect and Log FreeRTOS Errors

-Programmer can implement **Error Hook Functions** and add error logging to them:
+Programmer can implement additional **Error Hook Functions** and add error logging to them:

 1. **vApplicationStackOverflowHook()** <br>
    The kernel calls it automatically when it detects a Stack Overflow for a task.
 This is a crucial mechanism for preventing undefined system behavior. <br>